Laplacian Representations for Decision-Time Planning: Acknowledgements

 \section{Acknowledgements}

-We thank Diego Gomez for providing an initial version of the ALLO objective and Siddarth Chandersekar, along with members of the Reinforcement Learning and Artificial Intelligence (RLAI) lab, for helpful discussions and feedback.
-This research was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC), Alberta Machine Intelligence Institute (Amii), Canada CIFAR AI Chair Program, Mitacs, and Alberta Innovates.
-It was also enabled in part by computational resources provided by the Digital Research Alliance of Canada.
+We thank Diego Gomez for providing an initial version of the ALLO objective, Siddarth Chandersekar, and Calarina Muslimani, along with members of the Reinforcement Learning and Artificial Intelligence (RLAI) lab, for helpful discussions and feedback.
+We also thank the authors of PcLast for helpful discussions and resolving our queries.
+Part of this work has taken place in the Intelligent Robot Learning (IRL) Lab and the Representation and Agent-based Learning (ReAL) Lab at the University of Alberta, which are supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC); Alberta Machine Intelligence Institute (Amii); Canada CIFAR AI Chair Program, Amii; Mitacs; and Alberta Innovates.
+It was also enabled in part by computational resources provided by the Digital Research Alliance of Canada.\looseness=-1